keboola/connection-docs/transformations/r/binary.md

 |  ...             |       |       |       |

 This contains the predicted value and lower and upper bound of the confidence interval.
-The predicted value was obtained from the (very simple linear) model that was created outside KBC in the first step.
+The predicted value was obtained from the (very simple linear) model that was created outside Keboola Connection in the first step.
 This technique with binary files can also be used for other purposes as they can contain virtually any R code or data.

 ## Running & Debugging Locally
 When attempting to run the above [transformation locally](/transformations/r/#development-tutorial), make sure to

-- Put the R code in the working directory in a file, for example, `script.R`.
+- put the R code in the working directory in a file, for example, `script.R`.
-- Download the table `in.c-r-transformations.cashier-data-predict` from the input mapping and place it inside the `in/tables` subdirectory of the working directory into the `cashier-data-predict.csv` file.
+- download the table `in.c-r-transformations.cashier-data-predict` from the input mapping, and place it inside the `in/tables` subdirectory of the working directory into the `cashier-data-predict.csv` file.
-- Download a file with the `predictionModel` tag from Storage File Uploads and place that file inside the `in/user` subdirectory of the working directory in the `predictionModel` file.
+- download a file with the `predictionModel` tag from Storage File Uploads and place that file inside the `in/user` subdirectory of the working directory in the `predictionModel` file.
 Make sure the downloaded file has **no extension**.
-- Store the result R `data.frame` inside the `out/tables` subdirectory in `data-predicted.csv`.
+- store the result R `data.frame` inside the `out/tables` subdirectory in `data-predicted.csv`.